 Image source:

-Russia plays a vital role in the global dairy market, leveraging its extensive agricultural capacities and a solid processing industry.
-Recent years have seen significant transformations in Russia’s dairy sector, driven by strategic investments and policy changes.
+Russia continues to be a vital force in the global dairy market, leveraging its extensive agricultural lands and a solid processing industry to maintain its competitive edge.
+The dairy sector in Russia has witnessed significant transformations in recent years, driven by strategic investments and shifts in policy.

 Dairy Cattle and Milk Production

-In 2023, Russia had approximately 8.2 million dairy cattle, contributing to an annual milk production of about 31 million tons.
-These figures underscore Russia's robust dairy farming infrastructure and capacity.
+In 2023, Russia was home to approximately 8.2 million dairy cattle, contributing to an impressive annual milk production of around 31 million tons.
+These figures highlight Russia's robust dairy farming infrastructure and capacity to support a growing dairy industry.

 Milk Processing and Cheese Production

-Russia boasts a well-developed processing industry that processes about 21 million tons of milk annually.
-Cheese production is a significant part of this industry, with an annual output of approximately 1.1 million tons.
-Additionally, Russia produces about 1.6 million tons of milk powder and whey each year, highlighting its proficiency in diverse dairy processing activities.
+Russia boasts a well-developed milk processing industry, with about 21 million tons processed annually.
+Cheese production is a significant component, with an annual output of approximately 1.1 million tons.
+Furthermore, the country produces about 1.6 million tons of milk powder and whey each year, underlining its proficiency in diverse dairy processing activities.

 Key Dairy Enterprises